Pam Crump Shih Tzu

 Upon weaning our Shih Tzu, we feed Wellness canned puppy food until the teeth develop enough to handle dry kibbles.

-We then begin mixing in some Blue Buffalo chicken & brown rice dry puppy food, gradually decreasing the portion of the canned food.
+We then begin mixing in some Wellness chicken, oatmeal & salmon dry puppy food, gradually decreasing the portion of the canned food.

-At about 8 months old, we switch to Blue Buffalo chicken & brown rice dry adult food for small dogs.
+At about 8 months old, we switch to Wellness chicken & oatmeal dry adult food.

 Whenever we switch to a new food, we mix the old food with the new food (about half and half) for 3 or 4 days to reduce the likelihood of loose stool.